Lena Web / Home

 d: unknown

-It has been documented through the 1910 census that John and Elizabeth resided at 761 London Street.
+The 1900 census shows them living on 4th Street in Menasha.
+Per the 1910 census, they resided at 761 London Street.
 Reclia is included on this census as a daughter, but in all likelihood, she was not.
 She may have been adopted, or she may have been a visiting relative, or there may be another explanation that was perhaps lost in the translation.

 1900 Census